SmartgridReady/SGrSpecifications/doc/functionalProfile.md

 A functional profile is structured into the following elements

 - Definition of the functional profile with identification and description
-- Generic attributes defining static characteristics of the product
 - Data points defining access points to data of the product

 ### Definition